oneup03/VRto3D/README.md

 	- Move all windows besides the `Headset Window` over to your second display
 		- Can use mouse to drag over
 		- Can use Windows shortcut keys to move windowed programs around `Win + Left/Right`
-		- Can use Windows shortcut keys to move fullscreen programs around `Shift + Win + Left/Right`
+		- Can use Windows shortcut keys to move fullscreen programs and the SteamVR Headset Window around `Shift + Win + Left/Right`
 		- May need to make the game windowed either in-game settings or with `Alt + Enter`
+	- If running SteamVR in fullscreen mode (not the default but can be set with debug_enable=false)
 		- Click on the headset window to make it fullscreen on your primary display
-		- If it isn't fullscreen then you may get a black screen or some UI may not render in-game
+		- If the Headset Window isn't fullscreen then you may get a black screen or some UI may not render in-game
 		- AVOID using `Alt + Tab` as this is more likely to exit fullscreen
 		- SteamVR Status will notify you if your headset window isn't fullscreen.
 Click on the `Enable Fullscreen Mode` notice or the headset window again to fix it
-		- Can alternatively set the `debug_enable` flag to `true` but this is less compatible with some games/mods
 	- Click on the game's window on your second display for control input to work
 - Single Display setup:
 	- Make the game run in windowed mode either in-game settings or with `Alt + Enter` This will alleviate controller input and fullscreen issues
-	- Make the headset window in focus on your display
+	- Make the SteamVR Headset Window in focus on your display
 	- Press `Ctrl + F8` to toggle locking the headset window to the foreground
 	- Use `Alt + Tab` to switch to the game window (has to be in focus for control input to work)
-	- If the headset window went completely black or rendering messes up, try again with `debug_enable` set to `true`.
-Otherwise, this game isn't compatible in single display mode
-	- To quit, press `Ctrl + F8` to toggle the headset foregrounding off, and then `Alt + Tab` out
+	- To quit, `Alt + Tab` to switch to the headset window and press `Ctrl + F8` to toggle the headset foregrounding off, and then `Alt + Tab` out
-- Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
-- Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
-- Save all Depth & Convergence settings (including ones temporarily set with the `user_store_keys`) with `Ctrl + F7`

 ## Interlaced, Checkerboard, and Anaglyph Installation (only if you need this output format)